How to Raise a Grievance at Work: A Practical Guide

 A grievance is a formal complaint to your employer about something at work — unfair treatment, bullying, a contract dispute, or anything else affecting you.
 Raising one properly creates a paper trail, gives your employer the chance to fix things, and protects your position if matters escalate.

 Most employers must follow the ACAS Code of Practice on grievances.
 If they don't (or you don't), tribunal compensation can be adjusted by up to 25%.
-So it pays to understand how the process works - and to get it right from the start.

-What Is a Grievance, Really?
+What Is a Grievance?

 This matters because: